dsor-isr/farol/farol_addons/console_path_parser/docs/README.md

 ## Requirements

-Yebisu - creates the mission to be parsed
+PONTE - creates the mission to be parsed

 console_server - receives the mission and sends it here